Powered by AppSignal & Oban Pro

 Map.new(variances, fn variance ->

-# lookup the actuals
+# look up the actuals

-accuracy_windows_by_stop = Map.fetch!(actual_departure_windows_by_variance, variance)
+accuracy_windows_by_terminal = Map.fetch!(actual_departure_windows_by_variance, variance)

 accurate_predictions =

-|> Enum.filter(fn departure ->
+Enum.filter(trip_updates, fn departure ->

-|> Map.get(departure.stop, [])
+|> Map.get(departure.terminal, [])

 |> Enum.any?(fn window -> departure.timestamp in window end)